 It’s simple to make brown sugar syrup: Measure and add sugar, water, and a pinch of salt to a small pot and bring to a simmer for 5 minutes, stirring occasionally to ensure all the brown sugar melts down into the liquid.
 The syrup will thicken as it cools.

 Store in a container in the fridge and use as needed!
 This will last 2-3 weeks in the fridge and up to 3 months in the freezer.
-Thanks to the sugar content, this syrup won’t freeze when stored in the freezer.

 The flavor of brown sugar simple syrup is deeper, richer, and more complex than classic simple syrup.
 Brown sugar has notes of caramel, toffee, molasses, and coffee and those same subtle flavors carry through to brown sugar syrup!
 For this reason, brown sugar syrup pairs particularly well with coffee, chocolate, and vanilla-flavored drinks, coffees, and cocktails.